descardi-b/work-day-scheduler/README.md

 welcome to work day scheduler, the simple and easy-to-use app to organize your girlbossing day ahead. this was created as part of the uc berkeley full stack development course curriculum. <br />

-in this challenge, i was tasked with:
+in this challenge, i was tasked with: <br />

-🍓 operationlizing moment.js in order to make hour column item classes time-responsive 🍓 creating save and load task functions to pull and set local storage information 🍓 utilizing jQuery to target appropriate parent, child, and sibling elements for task storage and population
+🍓 operationlizing moment.js in order to make hour column item classes time-responsive <br />
+🍓 creating save and load task functions to pull and set local storage information <br />
+🍓 utilizing jQuery to target appropriate parent, child, and sibling elements for task storage and population <br />

 here are some screenshots of my work: